 6. Do your research on the property developers.

-Before you finalize your deal, make sure to take the time to research on the developer of the property you’re planning on buying.
-Some of the factors you need to consider are their turnover time, feedback from other property buyers/investors, and customer service/support.
-This will also help you plan ahead in case there might be changes in their timelines or real estate project completion/delivery date.
+Before you finalize your deal, make sure to take the time to research the developer of the property you’re planning on buying.
+Some of the factors you need to consider are their turnover time, feedback from other property buyers, and customer support.
+This will also help you plan ahead in case there might be changes in their timelines or real estate project completion.

 Keep these in mind, act on it, and you are ready to start looking for your dream home.
-You can begin your search on Carousell where you’ll also find all listings from Property24, making the entire process so much easier and faster.
+You can begin your search on Carousell making the entire process so much easier and faster.
 Good luck! 🙂